Originally posted 7th October 2020 and updated.

-Did you know that more than three million businesses around the world use Facebook to market and advertise themselves?
+Did you know that more than three million businesses around the world use Facebook and its Facebook Ad Manager tool to market and advertise themselves?

-It’s where engaged people hang out when they are online, and these platforms provide the ideal opportunity to get in front of millions of people quickly and easily.
-Facebook and Instagram advertising can both be incredibly beneficial to your business, but we’re going to focus solely on Facebook.
+We live online, on social platforms including Facebook that provide the ideal opportunity to get in front of millions of people quickly and easily.
+Facebook advertising can be incredibly beneficial to your business.

 With advertising via Facebook, it requires more than the creation of an infographic, video or alluring piece of content.
-You need to be fully aware of how best to reach the most appropriate audience, how to make ads that truly work, and how you can track success.
+You need to be fully aware of how best to reach the most appropriate audience, how to make ads that truly work, and how to track success.

 Facebook Ads Manager is a vital tool, and this guide has been designed to ensure you can use this tool effectively and efficiently.